-Meet Josh Gibbs— senior associate attorney, diehard Timbers fan, and devoted advocate of the good people of Oregon.
+Meet Josh Gibbs— Managing Attorney, diehard Timbers fan, and devoted advocate of the good people of Oregon.
 After 8 years of practicing criminal defense law, Josh joined Reynolds Defense Firm, in 2012 and has since focused his practice on DUIs and allegations involving controlled substances.
 With each person he helps, Josh’s goal is to remind the court and the opponent of the person behind the story.
 By bringing the human element back into litigation, Josh strives to demand the right result while maintaining his client’s integrity, dignity and self-respect.
 He takes pride in his interactions with the people he assists and enjoys helping them understand their own unique situation, while also guiding them through the often-arduous court processes.

 Josh was born in St. Louis, Missouri, the “show me” state, where he was raised as the middle child born between two brothers.
 He moved from the Midwest after high school and attended the non-traditional Evergreen State College in Olympia, Washington where he carried with him the demand of the motto from the “show me state.”